MicroEJ/docs/VEEPortingGuide/mock.rst

    .. tab:: SDK6

-      - Add the Mock Framework dependency to your Mock module:
+      - Add the Mock Framework dependency to your Mock project:

          .. code-block:: kotlin

             implementation("com.microej.library.mock:mock-framework:1.0.1")

-      - Add the JavaFX dependency to your Mock module which is required to compile the mock:
+      - Add the JavaFX dependency to your Mock project which is required to compile the mock:

          .. code-block:: kotlin

             compileOnly(group="com.microej.tool", name="javafx", version="1.2.0", configuration="provided")

-      - Add the Mock Framework and JavaFX annotation processors dependencies to your Mock module:
+      - Add the Mock Framework and JavaFX annotation processors dependencies to your Mock project:

          .. code-block:: kotlin